Couples Counseling Treatment: Sound Relationship House

 “Does my partner know what matters to me or see the things I do?”

-Trust is built in the small moments.
+Trust is built in small moments.
 Together we will curate those small moments and have rituals around recognizing them.

 It’s pretty self-explanatory, and most couples just assume commitment as a given.
 But sometimes, couples will come in not knowing if the relationship is worth fighting for.
 If that’s the case, we will assess where each partner is at when it comes to commitment, and provide straight-forward and supportive tools.